Luther College Nordic Choir to perform Tour Homecoming Concert in Decorah

 Kenyon

-Kaitlyn Vold, junior
+Kaitlyn Vold, senior

 La Crescent